Both states offer plenty of financing options to support your venture.

 Growth Initiative Fund

 The Growth Initiative Fund (GIF) is a revolving loan fund managed and administered by the GFMEDC.
-While the primary function has been serving as the community portion of the PACE & Flex PACE program (see Bank of North Dakota section below), a portion of the GIF’s funds are available for projects targeted at the emerging sectors identified in GFMEDC’s strategic objectives.
+While the primary function has been serving as the community portion of the PACE & Flex PACE program with Cass County, ND (see Bank of North Dakota section below), a portion of the GIF’s funds are available for projects targeted at the emerging sectors identified in GFMEDC’s strategic objectives.
 Projects will be considered on a case-by-case basis.